Dieudonné Saive: Career

 In 1921, the French military requested that Fabrique Nationale create a new semi-automatic nine millimetre pistol with a 15-round magazine.
 John Browning, who was FN's chief weapons designer, initially declined to respond to the French request because he felt standard single-row magazines holding seven or eight rounds (such as was used in his Colt's Model 1911) were sufficient.
 Saive, who was then Browning's assistant at FN, set to work designing a high-capacity, double-row magazine similar to those used in LMGs and SMGs of the time.
 Saive mated his experimental magazine to a modified FN Model 1903 for testing.
 Saive then provided the completed magazine to Browning who developed two 9 mm pistol designs using locked and unlocked breeches.
 Browning and Colt's Patent Fire Arms Manufacturing Co. submitted a U.S. patent application for the locked-breech version of the pistol on 28 June 1923.
 The patent was granted on 22 February 1927, four months after Browning's death at FN's plant in Liège, Belgium.
 Colt's elected to concentrate on manufacturing its hugely successful Model 1911 instead of either of Browning's new 9 mm pistols so Browning's son Val offered the design to FN.
 This pistol design, modified after Browning's death, was offered as the 13-shot FN Browning Model 1922 or Grand Rendement (meaning High Yield).
 Following the expiration of the patents on the Model 1911, Saive redesigned the Grand Rendement to incorporate the best features of both pistols in the FN Model 1928, which still bore Browning's name.

-In 1928 Saive traveled to Yugoslavia to set up the state arsenal in Kragujevac.
+In 1928, Saive traveled to Yugoslavia to set up the state arsenal in Kragujevac.

-In 1929, Saive returned to Belgium where he oversaw the manufacture of the commercial version of the Browning Automatic Rifle.
+In 1929, Saive returned to Belgium where he oversaw the manufacture of the commercial version of the Browning Automatic Rifle (BAR).
 By 1930, Saive was promoted to become FN's chief weapons designer (Chef de Service).
 Saive improved the operating mechanism of the .30 cal.
 M1919 Browning M2 AN aircraft machine gun in 1932, increasing its rate of fire to 1,200 rpm.
 In 1938, he made additional improvements to the M2 further increasing its rate of fire to 1,500 rpm.
 During the same period, Saive continued to improve the Grand Rendement, and by 1934 the French term Grande Puissance ("Hi-Power") was first applied to the evolved design which became the French GP-35 self-loading pistol or FN Browning Hi-Power.
-The Hi-Power was the first 9×19mm handgun to utilize a true staggered-column magazine.
+The Hi-Power was the first 9×19mm handgun to utilize a true staggered-column box magazine.
 The large magazine enabled the weapon to carry a total of fourteen cartridges without an excessively oversized or protruding handgrip.